 ExxonMobil (NYSE: XOM)

 Our last Dividend Royal is ExxonMobil (NYSE: XOM) — the largest oil company in the U.S.

-The energy giant pays a fat 4.51% dividend, and there’s a lot to like about that dividend from a fundamental analysis perspective.
-ExxonMobil has grown its free cash flow by an impressive 125.17% in the last year, and it has a soothingly low payout ratio of just 58.51% of earnings.
+The energy giant pays a fat 4.32% dividend, and there’s a lot to like about that dividend from a fundamental analysis perspective.
+It has a nice payout ratio of just 75.58% of earnings.